Westoning: Post-Industrial Revolution

 Westoning has varied soil, on a subsoil of strong clay, which was in this period worked in a claypit disused by 1912 at Westoning Wood End, for the manufacture of bricks, these works being in the south of the parish close by the Midland Main Line (shared with Thameslink).

 Westoning made news headlines on 11 September 1976 when, at 07:10, a Texaco petrol tanker overturned in the High Street.
 The tanker subsequently caught fire and exploded, destroying eight houses.
 Twenty-one people were made homeless and over a hundred more were evacuated from their homes.
-Fortunately, nobody was injured in the blast but a number of fireman were hurt when their fire engine overturned on attending the scene.
+No civilians were injured in the blast but three members of the Bedfordshire Fire Service—Roy Leonard, Denis Regan and Richard King—were seriously injured when the fire engine they were travelling in, responding to the incident, crashed and overturned, finishing upside down in a ditch.
+Denis Regan's career was cut short owing to injuries he received from the accident and was forced into immediate retirement.
 Eyewitness accounts state that petrol seeped into the surface water drainage system and cast iron inspection covers were blown into the air when the fire spread and ignited the petrol vapour in the drains.

 Westoning is protected from further development and expansion due to being bordered by green belt land as a green buffer on all sides and by the M1 motorway.
 The village has, however, seen substantial development throughout the last century with new developments including the roads: Highfields, Home Farm Way, and Manor Park Drive.
 Since 2000, Westoning Manor house was redeveloped into expensive and exclusive flats – most of its grounds were at the same time developed into very large four and five bedroom detached houses.
 Howard Spensley in 1912 owned it, then a comparatively modern building of brick and stone, although a large quantity of old woodwork he said was taken from the house at Wrest Park, on its construction being demolished, and from the old Palace of Westminster, incorporated in the design of many of the rooms and staircases.
 The moated site of the earlier manor is to its southwest, and a second manor was southwest of the village centre by Westoning Wood End Farm.